Antitrust Law

 Daniel Mainguy is a professor at the Sorbonne Law School, Paris 1 Panthéon-Sorbonne University.

-Malo Depincé is a professor at the Faculty of Law and Political Science at the University of Montpellier and director of LICeM.
+Malo Depincé is a professor in the Faculty of Law and Political Science at the University of Montpellier and director of LICeM

-Mathilde Cayot is a senior lecturer at Paul-Valéry Montpellier 3 University and a member of LICeM.
+Mathilde Cayot is an associate professor at Paul-Valéry Montpellier 3 University and a member of LICeM